franck-gaspoz/CommandLine.NetCore/README.md

 - automatic **help** command

+- can compile a .exe for a a single command command, showing only the help for a specific command, or for several commands, showing a help for all commands as a shell would do

 - compatible with [**AnsiVtConsole.NetCore**](https://github.com/franck-gaspoz/AnsiVtConsole.NetCore) :

     - **a text printer engine** that supports **print directives** (markup) allowing to manage console functionalities from text itself, as html would do but with a simplest syntax (that can be configured).
 That makes possible colored outputs, cursor control, text scrolling and also dynamic C# execution (scripting), based on **System.Console** and **ANSI VT100 / VT52 (VT100 type Fp or 3Fp, Fs, CSI, SGR)**